isabella232/advertising-cloud.en/help/dsp/inventory/freewheel-check-status.md

 feature: inventory, deal IDs
 exl-id:
 ---
-# Check the Status of Ads for a Freewheel Programmatic Guaranteed Deal
+# Check the Status of Ads for Freewheel Programmatic Guaranteed Deals

 See if ads submissions to Freewheel were successful.
 You can resubmit any ad as needed.